 - NOTE: You can connect a Dell Docking Station to the Thunderbolt 4 ports.
-For more information, search in the Knowledge Base Resource at www.dell.com/support. - (i) NOTE: A USB Type-C to DisplayPort adapter (sold separately) is required to connect a DisplayPort device. - i NOTE: USB4 is backward compatible with USB 3.2, USB 2.0, and Thunderbolt 3. - (i) NOTE: Thunderbolt 4 supports two 4K displays or one 8K display.
+For more information, search in the Knowledge Base Resource at Dell support site. - (i) NOTE: A USB Type-C to DisplayPort adapter (sold separately) is required to connect a DisplayPort device. - (i) NOTE: The Thunderbolt 4.0 port supports Power Delivery that enables two-way power supply between devices. - (i) NOTE: USB4 is backward compatible with USB 3.2, USB 2.0, and Thunderbolt 3. - (i) NOTE: Thunderbolt 4 supports two 4K displays or one 8K display.

-4. Power and battery-status light
+5. Power and battery-status light